MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-control-api/android/onmapscenecompletedlistener-interface.md

+---
+title: "OnMapSceneCompletedListener Interface | Microsoft Docs"
+author: "bmnxplat"
+---

-# OnMapSceneCompletedListener interface (Android only)
+# OnMapSceneCompletedListener Interface (Android only)

 Callback interface to notify when the map scene has successfully changed after asyncronous methods such as MapView.beginRotate, MapView.beginSetScene.